-You can select in what order the sections will appear on official GMAT administrations from one of three options:
+You can select in what order the sections will appear on official GMAT administrations, and you can choose whether to take your optional ten-minute break either after the first or the second section.

 The GMAT is mostly used by those planning to apply to MBA programs and other business-related advanced degree programs.
 The GRE is accepted in lieu of the GMAT by most MBA programs, although the GMAT is still more commonly used for MBA admissions.
 Many Executive MBA programs accept the Executive Assessment in lieu of the GMAT.

-Some students may be interested in taking the GMAT instead of the LSAT to apply to law schools, as the GMAT is accepted by a few law schools.
+Some students may be interested in taking the GMAT instead of the LSAT to apply to law schools, as the GMAT is accepted by certain law schools.

 Most business schools accept both the GMAT and the GRE, with no stated preference for either test; however, the GMAT is more commonly used by students applying to business school.